oscar-system/Oscar.jl/README.md

 ## Installation

+First, install the `Julia` packages `Singular.jl`, `Polymake.jl`, `Oscar.jl` and `CapAndHomalg.jl`:

+1. Start julia
+2. `using Pkg`
+3. `Pkg.add( "Singular" )`
+4. `Pkg.add( Polymake )`
+5. `Pkg.add( Oscar )`
+6. `Pkg.add( CapAndHomalg )`

+Next, remember that this development version of `JToric` should be placed outside of the `.julia` folder of your home folder.
+If not done yet, please move it to such a location now and register it in `julia` via:

+7. `Pkg.develop( path = "path/to/your/JToric" )`

+Finally build, the package:

+8. `Pkg.build( "JToric" )`

+## Details of the build step

-A quick way to satisfy the dependency of `JToric` on a functional `NConvex`, is to replace `NConvex` with a development version, which does not depend on `CddInterface` and `NormalizInterface`.
+As mentioned above, `JToric` crucially depends on `NConvex`.
+A quick way to satisfy this dependency, is to replace `NConvex` with a development version, which is functional in `Julia`, i.e. does not depend on `CddInterface` and `NormalizInterface`.
 Such a version is prepared in the `martindevel` branch of the repository https://github.com/HereAround/NConvex.git.
-To use this version, please proceed as follows:
+The build step tries to ensure that the `gap` used in `Julia` employs this very version of `NConvex`.

+Explicitly, you can reproduce the build process by following the following steps:

 1. Start `Julia`
 2. Issue the tollowing two lines of code: